The outcome of psychotherapy is mostly dependent on the quality of the relationship between the therapist and the client.

 Step 5 – Discuss the importance of being in the breathing room and evaluate what areas you can work on improving in the next session.

 Music is one common thing that interests all of us at some level or the other.
 It bridges the gap between verbal and nonverbal communication (Slyter, 2012).
-Using music in therapy is, by far, one of the most reliable and effective strategies for sustaining client engagement in treatment (Veach and Gladding, 2007).
+Using music in therapy is, by far, one of the most reliable and effective strategies for sustaining client engagement in treatment (Veach & Gladding, 2006).

 Here are some ways we can use music as an active client engagement intervention.
 It works well for clients of all ages and backgrounds and adds meaning to the therapeutic alliance as a whole (Gardstrom, 2004).